About this listing

 -Car: located just two blocks away from M-10, it's easy to get to and from The Detroit Homestead via Detroit's freeways, by surface roads, we are located ~5 min from New Center and Henry Ford Hospital, ~10 min from Wayne State University/Midtown, and ~15 min from Mexicantown/Southwest Detroit, Corktown, Hamtramck, and Downtown Detroit.

 -Bike: Detroit is a perfect city for bikes - flat, straight, and lots of room!
-If you would like to see the city on two wheels, just ask and we can set you up with one of our rental bikes for a nominal, $15/day!
+If you would like to see the city on two wheels, just ask and we can set you up with one of our rental bikes for a nominal, $15/day (includes lock and lights)!
 With a range of styles and sizes, we're pretty sure you'll be able to pick out a trusty steed for your time in Detroit!

 We understand that Detroit may have a gritty reputation and that its exterior may seem off putting to some.
 However, living in Detroit is not markedly more dangerous than other cities and safety can be assured by employing common sense, basic street smarts, and situational awareness.
 In order to minimize risks, we encourage guests to remove valuable items from vehicles, curb their tires when parking in the city, store bicycles indoors, and lock up when departing The Homestead.